yorkie-team/yorkie-js-sdk/CONTRIBUTING.md

 ### Code style

-As part of this repo, we use [Husky](https://github.com/typicode/husky) to implement git hooks.
-We leverage the prepush hook to do below things:
+In order to format the code, we use [Husky](https://github.com/typicode/husky) to implement git hooks and [Prettier](https://github.com/prettier/prettier)

- - Automated code styling (using [Prettier](https://github.com/prettier/prettier))

 ### Format of the commit message